 San Andreas Fault at San Juan Bautista

 In San Juan Bautista, you will find an old Spanish mission that sits just above the San Andreas Fault.
-The old Spanish mission at San Juan Bautista sits just next to a small escarpment, and if you didn't know better, you probably wouldn't realize that the San Andreas Fault caused the little uplift in the earth's crust.
+The old Spanish mission at San Juan Bautista sits just next to a small escarpment, and if you did not know better, you probably would not realize that the San Andreas Fault caused the little uplift in the earth's crust.
 A historic marker and geological exhibit call attention to what lies below the plowed field nearby.
 Surprisingly, the old adobe-brick Spanish mission building has been used continuously since 1812 and has never been toppled by an earthquake.
 However, in October 1798, the shaking was so bad that the missionaries slept outside for the whole month.
-There were as many as 6 tremors in one day, making huge cracks in buildings and in the ground.Continue to 7 of 10 below.
+There were as many as six tremors in one day, making huge cracks in buildings and in the ground.

-San Andreas Fault along Trancos Ridge
+San Andreas Fault Along Trancos Ridge

 San Andreas Fault in San Francisco

-The statistics are eye-popping: 300,000 people homeless out of 410,000 - 25,000 buildings destroyed - $400 million in losses (equivalent to $5.67 billion in 2009 dollars).
+The statistics are eye-popping: 200,000 people were homeless out of the city's 410,000.
+About 25,000 buildings were destroyed, and there was $400 million in losses (an equivalent to $11.4 billion in 2020 dollars).
 Surprisingly, the city got back on its feet in just a few years, in time to host the 1915 Panama-Pacific International Exposition.
 Today, few landmarks remain where you can see evidence of the 1906 quake.

 San Andreas Fault at Point Reyes

-The 1906 earthquake caused more damage in San Francisco, but near Point Reyes, it generated the largest surface displacement ever recorded from an earthquake: 21 feet.
-The short Earthquake Trail leads from the parking lot near the Bear Valley Visitor Center to the spot shown above.
-Just before the big quake that shook San Francisco in April, 1906, this fence was continuous.
-Afterward, it had moved to where you see it today.
-More gradual movement along the fault moves the Point Reyes peninsula a little further north each year, separating it further from the Tehachapi Mountains (now 310 miles away) where it was once attached.Continue to 10 of 10 below.
+The 1906 earthquake caused more damage in San Francisco, but near Point Reyes, it generated the largest surface displacement ever recorded from an earthquake: 24 feet.
+More gradual movement along the fault moves the Point Reyes peninsula a little further north each year, separating it further from the Tehachapi Mountains, which are now 310 miles further than where it was once attached.

 San Andreas Fault Map